 HELP US BRING YOTA CAMP TO THE AMERICAS!

 After the gracious donations from our major sponsors, the camp is now no longer just a proposal!
-But, the remaining funding for the camp will come from clubs and individuals like YOU
+But, the remaining funding for the camp will come from clubs and individuals like YOU.
+Can you help?

 Our goal is to serve already licensed hams to enrich their amateur radio experience, add to and refine their skills, and to provide mentoring possibilities.